nicohlr/ipychart/docs/docs/user_guide/configuration.md

 #### Labels argument

 The legend label configuration is nested below the legend configuration using the `'labels'` key.
-It is a dict which allows you to configure the appearance of the labels within the legent.
+It is a dictionary which allows you to configure the appearance of the labels within the legent.
 It can contains the followings arguments:

 ``` py
 options = {